jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 Specifically, you will:

-1. Create a new "*Spring for VMware GemFire*" project using *Spring Initializer* at [start.spring.io](https://start.spring.io).
+1. Create a new "*Spring for [vmware-gemfire-name]*" project using *Spring Initializer* at [start.spring.io](https://start.spring.io).
 Goto the [Spring Initializer](#geode-samples-getting-started-spring-initializer) topic.

-2. Then, we build a simple Spring Boot, VMware GemFire `ClientCache` application that can persist data locally in VMware GemFire.
+2. Then, we build a simple Spring Boot, [vmware-gemfire-name] `ClientCache` application that can persist data locally in [vmware-gemfire-name].
 Goto the [Build App](#spring-geode-samples-getting-started-build-app) topic.